Search APTA Policies

 Dissemination of Member Information

-Board policy: APTA executive staff team shall oversee development of organizational policies that ensure the security and stewardship of APTA member information.
+Board policy: Describes APTA's executive staff team authority to oversee development of organizational policies that ensure the security and stewardship of APTA member information.

 Editorial Corrections of Board of Directors-Approved Documents and Actions